Amazon Ec2 : Launch More Like This

 Depending on previously installed package list, you may or may not see prompts to configure mysql, postfix, etc.

-password generator to create a safe 16+ character password and note it down.
+You will be prompted to enter and confirm mysql root password.
+Use password generator to create a safe 16+ character password and note it down.

 Next, you will need to choose Postfix configuration type.
 Select “Internet site”.